MorphoCloud/SlicerMorphoDepot/README.md

 (First two steps are not required if you are planning to use [MorphoCloud On Demand Instances](https://instances.morpho.cloud), which we highly encourage you to do so.)

 1. Install [git command line tools for your operating system](https://git-scm.com/downloads).
 Make a note of the path you have installed git.
 You will need this information.
-   * Most recent MacOS computers do come with git preinstalled.
-To check, open a terminal window and type `which git`.
-If this query doesn't return anything, you do not have git installed.
+   * Most recent MacOS computers come with git half-way preinstalled.
+Open a terminal window and type `git`.
+This should bring a pop-up window that will ask you to install Command Line Tools.
+Accept and proceeed with the install.
+You can also install git through the mechanisms listed in the link above.
 3. Install [GitHub CLI for your operating system.](https://cli.github.com/).
 Make a note of the path you have installed gh.
 You will need this information.
 4. Register an account on GitHub.com if you don't already have one. ([Note that GH now requires 2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).
 For 2FA, we suggest using GitHub's mobile app).
 5. Login to GitHub from the **terminal window** of your OS by giving this command: `gh auth login`.
 Make sure you follow the instructions all the way through, which involves the user pasting and 8-digit code (XXXX-YYYY) into the browser window, and authorizing GitHub.
 Make sure you have seen **"Congratulations, you're all set!"**, in your browser window (if not, you need to repeat the steps).